OIToDo/CHPE/README.md

 </manifest>

 ```
 As you can see not just "Activities" are declared here.
+For more information about specific problems there is the [Android developer website](https://developer.android.com/), it holds all the information one needs to create an Android application.